ltelab/tstore/docs/source/07_maintainers_guidelines.rst

 TStore minor releases will be backwards compatible.
 We strongly recommend adopting the latest release of TStore into production within 6 months for major releases, and 4 months for minor releases.

-The maintaners do their best but does not guarantee any period of support or maintenance.
+The maintainers do their best but does not guarantee any period of support or maintenance.

 Releases that are 2 years or older may be considered as deprecated.